 See Your Everyday World In a New Way with Microscopes!

 Join the MSU Center for Advanced Microscopy for demonstrations that will unlock a whole new perspective on objects from your everyday life.
-You will have the chance to see fluorescence and electron microscopes that are used to help make advances in every area of STEM research at MSU.
-Microscopes help us to "zoom in" and see what things look like at the scale of their building blocks, bringing new understanding for how everything works.
-You'll see everyday objects such as plants, rocks, bugs, fabrics, paper, pond water, and more in a whole new way when we look REALLY closely.
+Microscopes at our laboratory facility help us to "zoom in" and see what things look like at the scale of their building blocks, bringing new understanding for how everything works.
+At the Expo you will have the chance to see a digital microscope used to help make advances in many areas of STEM research at MSU, along with other microscopes.
+We’ll help you use the microscopes to explore everyday objects such as plants, rocks, bugs, fabrics, paper, pond water, but especially we’ll help you look at things you might with you or in your pockets.
 You'll never be able to look at your world in the same way again!

 Presented by: